Lucas Vidal: Life

 In 2015, Vidal co-founded CHROMA with Steve Dzialowski and Chris Ramsdell.
 CHROMA has created music for trailers such as The Hunger Games, Terminator, and Interstellar as well as commercials such as Gatorade, Wendy's, and AT&T.

-In December, Lucas Vidal conducts the official Christmas concert at the Teatro Real in Madrid playing music by John Williams and his original music too.
+In December, Lucas Vidal conducts the official Christmas concert at the Teatro Real in Madrid, playing music by John Williams and his original music too.

-Vidal composed the "Olympic Suite for ESPN" for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-Later he was awarded an Emmy for the best original music.
+Vidal composed the "Olympic Suite for ESPN” for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Later, he was awarded an Emmy for the best original music.

-He worked as well on recent movies such as Alegría, Tristeza, El Árbol de la Sangre, The Best Day of My Life.
+He worked as well on recent movies such as Happy Sad, The Tree of Blood, The Best Day of My Life.

 He won the Goya for Best Score for the movie Endless Night.

 Personal life

 He lives in Los Angeles and splits his time between his self-made Music and Motion Productions Studios in Venice, California, and Madrid, Spain.
-In an interview he said: "Hollywood has zero glamour for me," he says.
-"You work a lot.
+In an interview, he said: “Hollywood has zero glamour for me,” he says.
+“You work a lot.
 I get up very early, I go to the studio, I eat in front of the computer, I carry on working and then go to sleep.
-Only on Tuesdays do I let myself play ping-pong at a club."
+Only on Tuesdays do I let myself play ping-pong at a club.”
 At the age of 20, Vidal was diagnosed with cancer.
 During his chemotherapy treatment, which he underwent in Madrid, he could only think about two things: eating snails and composing film music and finally overcame cancer after three months of chemotherapy.

 In an interview with Benoit Basirico he said that he had relationships with other Spanish composers: "I have a really good relationship with all the Spanish composers.
 We are a very small community.
 I am a close friend of Javier Navarrete and was so sad when he moved back to Spain last year.
-I am so happy he is doing so well though.
+I am so happy he is doing so well, though.
 I love Alberto Iglesias, who I consider a genius.
-He is also the nicest and most humble person I know." and talked about other composers "I am a big fan of Alexandre Desplat, I think his music is simply amazing and his range of scores is surreal.
+He is also the nicest and most humble person I know.” and talked about other composers “I am a big fan of Alexandre Desplat, I think his music is simply amazing and his range of scores is surreal.
 He is a true composer before being a film composer.
-I like Alan Silvestri a lot too.
-I conducted at the Boston Symphony Hall with him couple of months ago, and I must say that he is a wonderful person."
+I like Alan Silvestri a lot, too.
+I conducted at the Boston Symphony Hall with him a couple of months ago, and I must say that he is a wonderful person.”